 Have a plan for what comes next

-Ideally, you shouldn’t quit one job before you have the next one lined up.
+Ideally, you shouldn’t give your two weeks’ notice before you have a new job lined up.
 That way you keep getting a paycheck and your resumé doesn’t have any awkward holes in it.
 As soon as you start planning to leave one job, you should begin the search for the next one.

 Sometimes, though, you just need to get out, even if the next opportunity hasn’t turned up yet.
 In that case, it’s still important to have a plan for what you will do until you get that next job.

 What sort of job do you want to have?
 Who will you contact?
 Which networking events can you attend?
 Does your resumé need updating?
 Are there training classes you can take to develop new marketable skills?